In this Article:

 Ballistic Coefficient

-We have compiled the BC for as many of the cartridges as possible from the manufacturer and listed them here.
-The BC for the Buffalo Bore .44 Mag round was unavailable and omitted from this comparison and discussion.
+We have gathered the BC values from manufacturers for most rounds, but the BC for the Buffalo Bore .44 Mag round was not available and is excluded from this comparison.

-From this data, we see that there is not a huge and discernible difference between the ballistic coefficients when looking at cartridge vs cartridge.
+From this data, we observe that there is not a significant or noticeable difference in ballistic coefficients when comparing cartridge to cartridge.
 If we look at round to round we see that no matter what you go through these rounds do not have very good BCs.
 It is expected given the design of handgun rounds.
-A lot is going to depend on the design of the bullet and handgun rounds, especially those designed for defense just don’t have the shape needed to resist outside forces on their trajectory at long range.
-At the distances often encountered when using these rounds the low BC doesn’t mean anything and does not have any impact on getting rounds on target.
+The performance largely hinges on the bullet design, and defense-oriented handgun rounds often lack the aerodynamic shape required to maintain trajectory over longer distances.

 Trajectory

-We have provided a graph to show the flatness of these trajectories over a range that encompassed 500 yards.
+We’ve included a graph to depict the trajectory’s flatness over a range of 500 yards.

 Obviously, we are looking at handgun cartridges, and shots at 500 yards are not feasible.
 This is obvious when looking at 400 inches of bullet drop at these ranges.
 Now, most factory loads for a handgun can be used in a carbine chambered for the same cartridge, but there are some rounds designed specifically for use in a carbine and are better suited for long-range shooting.